Mass vaccination: Measles History

 Measles was first described by physicians in the 9th century.
 In the centuries after, as explorers traveled from their borders and encountered new populations, these previously unexposed groups were acutely effected by measles.
 It wasn't until 1757 that Francis Home discovered the cause of measles to be as a result of infection from a pathogen.
 Deaths from measles dropped by the 20th century due to advances in medicine and standards of living, though this improvement was largely seen in developed nations.
 Globally, there is still a documented yearly occurrence of 2 million deaths from 30 million cases.

 Vaccine Development

-John Franklin Enders developed a live measles vaccine which underwent testing from 1958-1960, followed by public licensing in 1963.
+John Franklin Enders developed a live measles vaccine which underwent testing from 1958 to 1960, followed by public licensing in 1963.
 The vaccine used in the United States since 1968 was a vaccine developed by Maurice Hilleman, which is a weaker live vaccine and showed increased efficacy, leading to a more effective measles vaccine.
 In 1971, the Measles vaccine began to be produced as a combined vaccine with two other newly developed vaccines: mumps and rubella (MMR Vaccine).
 In 1989, the two-dose regimen of the MMR vaccine began due to improved immunity developed from two doses rather than one.